 Targets 11 and 12: AZE supports national Governments to achieve Targets 11 and 12 through the protection of priority sites that harbour single remaining populations of highly endangered species.
 AZE can help nations formulate national targets and indicators to include AZE site and species in their NBSAP.
-AZE is a recommended global indicator for Targets 11 and 12, and AZE participates i... more
+AZE is a recommended global indicator for Targets 11 and 12, and AZE participates in the Biodi... more

 The Global Environment Facility is the financial mechanism of the Convention on Biological Diversity and as such has supported the implementation of the Strategic Plan for Biodiversity, 2011-2020 and the Aichi Targets since their inception.

 The GEF-6 biodiversity strategy addresses all of the Aichi Targets, both directly and indirectly.
-In addition, significant el
+In addition, significant elem

 The International Civil Aviation Organization (ICAO) is a UN specialized agency, established by States in 1944 to manage the administration and governance of the Convention on International Civil Aviation (Chicago Convention).

-ICAO works with the Convention’s 191 Member States and industry groups to reach consensus on international civil aviation Standards and Recommended Practices (
+ICAO works with the Convention’s 191 Member States and industry groups to reach consensus on international civil aviation Standards and Recommended Practices (SA

 IFAD is dedicated to eradicating rural poverty in developing countries.
 Seventy-five per cent of the world's poorest people - 1.4 billion women, children and men - live in rural areas and depend on agriculture and related activities for their livelihoods.

 An estimated 5 to 10 million hectares of agricultural land are lost to environmental degradation every year.
-As a contribution to the Aic
+As a contribution to the Aichi